Super Nintendo Entertainment System

 An optional emulator that is recommended for full speed emulation of some games that run slow on a RPi0 in lr-snes9x2002, though it has inaccurate sound emulation and SFX/SA1/SFX2 games do not work.

 Setting the Runcommand's resolution setting for this emulator to a low 4:3 resolution on the RPi0 or RPi1 is recommended for faster emulation.
 VGA (640x480) (CEA-1) will produce a 4:3 resolution with screen tearing on a modern TV.
 480i (CEA-6) will not produce a 4:3 resolution with this emulator, not have screen tearing on a modern TV, and will decrease visual quality.

 An optional emulator that is identical to PiSNES in that it is based on the same version of SNES9x, has the same inaccurate sound emulation, and SFX/SA1/SFX2 games do not work.
-Where this emulator differs is that it doesn't have the option of exiting the emulator by using Select+Start and requires a keyboard to exit without advanced controller configuration.
+Where this emulator differs is that it requires a keyboard to exit without advanced controller configuration.
 How well it performs compared to PiSNES is currently unknown.